 Go on a helicopter tour

-This is a hot activity, preferred by many tourists mainly because of its affordable price as compared to many other destinations around the world.
+This is a hot activity, preferred by many tourists mainly because it is affordable compared to many other destinations around the world.

-The ride is almost the price of a facial in Seoul, so why don’t take advantage of the experience?
+The ride is almost the price of a facial in Seoul, so why not take advantage of the experience?

 Take a picture with the Dragon bridge

-Maybe one of the most popular landmarks in Da Nang, this is one of the bridges you would have to cross from the airport to the hotel when staying on the beach.
+Maybe one of the most popular landmarks in Da Nang is one of the bridges you would have to cross from the airport to the hotel when staying on the beach.

-Step outside the Han Market and walk on the promenade along the river and take some great pictures.
+Step outside the Han Market, walk on the promenade along the river and take some great pictures.

 If you want to learn more about the city’s history and its bridges, I recommend booking a half-day tour that will take you through the most important museums and bridges of Da Nang.